RuiLiGitLove/LUMEN/README.md

     cd LUMEN
     ```

 2. Create the Conda environment: our pipeline was developed on a Mac OS, thus we provide the environment yaml file for mac at `Environment/environment_macos_arm64.yaml`.
-If on a different system, try using `Environment/environment_from_history.yaml` instead.
+If on a different operating system, try using `Environment/environment_from_history.yaml` instead.
     ```sh
     conda env create -n LUMEN-env -f Environment/environment_macos_arm64.yml
     ```